 Join our controversial conversation about sprinklers – not interior sprinklers.
 Exterior sprinklers.

 Protecting your home with your pool – hook up exterior sprinklers to your pool with an independent system.
+Scroll down for exterior fire sprinkler options.

 Using best practices from the event, HomeWiP is now designing a unit that has both interior and exterior fire sprinklers.
 You can send your questions to email@example.com